vvs31415/rust-interop/book/src/c/callbacks.md

 This output is much easier to digest.

 In this section we have showed how you can pass control from C to Rust and back again.
-This is a very powerful technique, and in the next section we will give you even more control, by enabling you to call any C function directly from Rust, not just callbacks.
+In the next one, we will will see how we can pass heap allocated data from Rust to C.